Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 As a criterion for structure, I prefer to use the applicable American Bureau of Shipping rules wherever possible.
 This is because the various ABS rules are based on actual calculations, as opposed to "look-up" tables as are found in many other scantling rules.
 Via the ABS rules we are able to calculate a minimum plate or panel thickness, as well as a minimum Section Modulus for each member.
 This "calculated" approach allows considerable flexibility in terms of scantling choices, plate and panel thickness, and the spacing of internal frames, bulkheads, and longitudinal stringers.

 For metal or composite boats, among the many different rules published by Classification Societies that address a boat's structure there appear to be many good options.
-Even so, I prefer using the various ABS rule, which offers many excellent advantages that are described below.
+Even so, I prefer using the various ABS rules, which offers many excellent advantages that are described below.

 Although the following article uses aluminum boat structures as an example, the following methodology is also directly applicable to steel or composite structure (fiberglass).